Entity Embeddings with MLJFlux

 Entity embedding is newer deep learning approach for categorical encoding introduced in 2016 by Cheng Guo and Felix Berkhahn.
 It employs a set of embedding layers to map each categorical feature into a dense continuous vector in a similar fashion to how they are employed in NLP architectures.

-` can be trained and evaluated with heterogenous data (i.e., containing categorical features) because they have a built-in entity embedding layer.
-Moreover, they now offer a transform which encode the categorical features with the learnt embeddings to be used by an upstream machine learning model.
+In MLJFlux, the NeuralNetworkClassifier, NeuralNetworkRegressor, and the MultitargetNeuralNetworkRegressor can be trained and evaluated with heterogenous data (i.e., containing categorical features) because they have a built-in entity embedding layer.
+Moreover, they offer a transform method which encodes the categorical features with the learned embeddings.
+Such embeddings can then be used as features in downstream machine learning models.

 In this notebook, we will explore how to use entity embeddings in MLJFlux models.